 Why do different countries have different birth rates?

 - Living standards: improved quality and availability of food, housing, clean water and medical care result in fewer babies dying.
-Countries where children often die due to poor living standards, have higher birth rates because people have more families in case some of their children died.
-These children can then work to produce food and earn incomes.
+Countries where children often die due to poor living standards have higher birth rates (people have more children fearing that some of their children might die.
+These children can then work to produce food and earn incomes).

-- Contraception: increased use of contraception and abortion have reduced birth rates in developed countries
+- Contraception: increased use of contraception and legalisation of abortion have reduced birth rates in developed countries.

-- Changes in female employment: as more females in developed countries enter employment have resulted in falling birth rates since they do not want motherhood to break their careers.
+- Changes in female employment: more females in developed countries entering the labour force has resulted in falling birth rates since they do not want motherhood to affect their careers.